 Inquiries have shown that after participating in a Warm Sweater Day, 1 in 5 people start being more aware of how much energy they use.
 Many of them even turned down their central heating for good and simply started wearing warmer clothing or cuddle up under a blanket when watching television or reading a book.
 That’s what I always do.
 I looove my blankets.

-The Dutch’s favorite sweaters?
+Want to know the Dutch’s favorite sweaters?

 The Climate Alliance and Greenchoice did a poll about people’s preferences when it comes to their sweaters.
 Because, hey, it’s all for climate and sustainability, sure.
 But it’s also fun!
 Don’t we all have a sweater that we really really love to wear?!
 Here are some fun facts about Dutch preferences.